JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 This project is centered around one of the most fundamental strategies in the stock market: **buying low and selling high**.
 The goal is to develop a model that predicts the low and high points of stock prices as accurately as possible.
 At a high level, the project can be broken down into two main steps:

 1. **The ML Classification Model**: Identify price points as either local minima (buying opportunities), local maxima (selling opportunities), or neutral points.
-2. **Backtesting and The Trading Strategy**: Use backtesting to devise a trading strategy that uses these predictions to automate tradesl; the objective being to maximise profits.
+2. **Backtesting and The Trading Strategy**: Use backtesting to devise a trading strategy that uses these predictions to automate trades; the objective being to maximise profits.

 ### The ML Classification Model